Aster family (Asteraceae)

 Cultivation: The preference is full sun, mesic to dry conditions, and a friable soil containing sand or silt.
 A little shade is tolerated.
 The seeds require light to germinate.

-Description: Sweet Everlasting is occasional to locally common throughout Illinois (see Distribution Map).
+Range & Habitat: Sweet Everlasting is occasional to locally common throughout Illinois (see Distribution Map).
 Habitats include upland prairies, sand prairies, typical savannas and sandy savannas, fallow fields, and areas along railroads and roadsides.
 Disturbed dry areas with scant vegetation are preferred.

 Faunal Associations: The nectar of the flowers attracts short-tongued bees (mainly Halictid), wasps, and flies primarily.
 Among the wasps, are such visitors as Eumenid wasps, Crabronid wasps, Paper wasps, Spider wasps, Cuckoo wasps, Weevil wasps, and many others (see Robertson, 1929).
 The Wild Turkey reportedly eats the foliage.
 White-Tailed Deer browse on the foliage during the winter.